We’ll have King Charles and Queen Camilla – but not just yet | Sean O’Grady

 Delighted as Prince Charles must be that his “darling wife” will be known as Queen Camilla and her face will be on the tea towels and stamps as his official consort, the Queen’s gifts require a little more study for the full intent of her message to become clear.

-First, the Queen’s graceful letter to the nation could be summarised as "not so fast, sonny".
-This, I think, is what she was driving at when she reminded us of her coming-of-age broadcast 75 years ago: “It gives me pleasure to renew to you the pledge I gave in 1947 that my life will always be devoted to your service".
+First, the Queen’s graceful letter to the nation could be summarised as “not so fast, sonny”.
+This, I think, is what she was driving at when she reminded us of her coming-of-age broadcast 75 years ago: “It gives me pleasure to renew to you the pledge I gave in 1947 that my life will always be devoted to your service.”
 She’s not retiring.

 Even at 95, Her Majesty has no intention of allowing Charles to take on any of her substantial constitutional duties just yet.
 He is more than welcome to the state visits, the pinning on of medals and the dressing up, but the latest photo opp consists of the Queen going through her “red box” of state papers with her private secretary, just the same as when Winston Churchill was writing to her in 1952.
 There’s no question of abdication or, for now at any rate, a “regency”, where Charles would reign even if not as king.

-The Queen, they say, is fond of collecting landmark moments and with the same stamina of a long distance runner.
+The Queen, they say, is fond of collecting landmark moments and with the same stamina of a long-distance runner.
 The next big moment will be her centenary, in 2026.
 At this rate she may see a couple more prime ministers than the 14 she has already appointed.

 So, the Prince of Wales and the future Queen Camilla will have to wait for the nation to pour its choicest gifts upon them.
 It’s also striking to note how the Prince of Wales and the woman we used to know as Mrs Parker-Bowles when she was his mistress, and he hers, need the explicit approval of the Queen for something that Charles can perfectly well do when he gets to be king.
 When he is king, he can make anyone he likes Queen Consort.
 Well, maybe not Nadine Dorries, but you take my point.
 The Queen can’t block Queen Camilla forever, even from beyond the grave.